yuanpenc/AL-term-project.github.io/index.md

   <img src="./img/pr11/Data Analysis of three Modules.png" width="700">
 </p>

-After collecting and cleaning all the sets of data, we make the figure and sheets above.
-The figure 1 is about the electrical work in different modules.
-The table1 is the raw data, which is about how long the time of humidity decreasing from 95% to 55%.
+After collecting and cleaning all the sets of data, we make the figure and tables above.
+The figure 7 is about the electrical work in different modules.
+The table 3 is the raw data, which is about how long the time of humidity decreasing from 95% to 55%.
 In the mode1, the first column is 30s/140s, which means how long two fans worked together and how long the last one fan worked when the second fan closed.
 In other words, it took 30s for two fans working and took 140s for last one fan working.
-The table2 is shown the total power consumption of each mode in each time.
+The table 4 is shown the total power consumption of each mode in each time.
 The orange blank means the bad value, which we need to exclude.
 We use excel to help us make the data analysis.
-From the table3, we can know that the mean of mode 1 is the smallest, which means that over the 23 experiment times, the mode 1 cost the lowest electric consumption.
-The standard deviation of the Mode 1 is also the smallest, which means the fluctuation of data is the smallest.
+From the table 5, we can know that the mean of mode 1 is the smallest, which means that over the 23 experiment times, the mode 1 cost the lowest electric consumption.
+The standard deviation of the mode 1 is also the smallest, which means the fluctuation of data is the smallest.
 Both double fans and single fans are not stable.
 Although the range is not the smallest, we think it can be accepted compared with others.
 To sum up, the mode 1 is the best way to lower the humidity in model bathroom compared with the mode 2 and mode 3.

 ### Comparison to Original Goals
 We basically achieved our original goal of creating a fan that can automatically switch on and off according to humidity, and a light that can flash according to music rhythm.
 Due to limited conditions, we can only test in the model.
 If we apply our idea to practice, we need to replace a bigger fan.
 At the same time, if there are more LED lights, the ‘smart light’ will look fancier.